-Even if you conscientiously save your data to the cloud, there always comes a time when you're away from your home or office and need to edit a file that's stuck on that computer.
-While you’re sitting in a hotel room, you might need to run a program on your home PC, and while out and about, you may want to run a desktop app on your phone.
+Even if you conscientiously save your data to the cloud, having remote access to computer files on your home or office machine can be a game-changer.
+Maybe you’re sitting in a hotel room and need to run a program on your home PC.
+Or you’re out and about and want to run a desktop app on your phone.

 That’s where remote desktop tools come in.
 Once configured, these programs allow you to securely connect to a computer from another device.
-You can fully control your computer from any remote location, almost like actually sitting down to the real machine from afar.
-Just a decade ago, you’d need a degree in computing to wrap your head around the ins and outs of remote desktop programs.
+You’ll be able to fully control your computer from any location, and it’ll almost be like actually sitting down to the real machine from afar.
+Just a decade ago, you’d need a degree in computing to wrap your head around the ins and outs of remote access programs.
 Now, as we’ll demonstrate, you can manage these tools with just a few clicks or taps.

 Apple and Microsoft tools

 Apple and Microsoft both have their own remote desktop tools.
-Depending on what you want to do, however, these options shouldn’t necessarily be your first choice.
-For example, Apple sells a fully fledged Remote Desktop program for a hefty $79.99, but it’s really aimed at IT professionals and network managers.
+Depending on what you want to do, though, these options shouldn’t necessarily be your first choice.
+For example, Apple sells a fully fledged Remote Desktop program for a hefty $79.99, but it’s really aimed at information technology professionals and network managers.
 If you’re a home user connecting to one Mac from another, opt for the simpler Screen Sharing option instead—it won’t cost you anything.

-To set it up, go to System Preferences, then click Sharing and tick the Screen Sharing button.
-Next, go back to System Preferences, head into the iCloud section, and tick the box marked Back to My Mac.
-Once you’ve set this up, you can access your original Mac from any other macOS machine that’s signed into your same iCloud account.
+Once you’ve set this up, you can access your original Mac from any other macOS machine that’s signed into the same iCloud account.
 Just open Finder and go to the Shared section of the sidebar.
 Find your home computer in this section, click it, and choose Share Screen.

 While Screen Sharing works great for Mac devices, it complicates the process of accessing your Apple computer from any other operating system.
 While you can hook up to macOS from Windows and other devices using this method, it will require some advanced network tweaking—and isn’t really worth the hassle.
 Instead, consider using a third-party remote desktop tool instead.
-Read on to learn more.
+We’ll get to those.

-Microsoft makes its own Remote Desktop tool free for both Windows and macOS, but there’s a caveat: You can only connect to a Windows machine running a Professional, Ultimate, or Enterprise version of Windows.
-You tend to find these systems on office but not personal devices, which will count out most home users.
-Of course, if you have installed one of these pricier versions of Windows, you can use the Remote Desktop Assistant program to configure access, but otherwise, we’d recommend using a third-party option.
+Microsoft makes its own Remote Desktop tool free for both Windows and macOS, but there’s a caveat: You can only connect to a Windows machine running a Professional or Enterprise version of Windows.
+You tend to find these systems on office devices, not personal ones, which will count out most home users.
+Of course, if you have installed one of these pricier versions of Windows, you can use the Remote Desktop Connection program to configure access.
+Otherwise, we’d recommend using a third-party option.

 Third-party tools: Google Chrome and TeamViewer

 Next, turn to the device from which you plan to access your original computer.
 If you’re on a different computer, launch the web app, and your original machine will appear under the My Computers listing.
-Click on it, enter the PIN you set earlier, and you're up and running.
-The remote machine will open a remote access window, within which you see your original computer’s desktop screen and interact with it via the remote mouse and keyboard.
-You also get app options to perform tasks such as creating a new window, changing the size of the desktop, and sending a Print Screen command to copy the screen.
-You can access these options from the icon at the very top left of the remote access window: Click it to open a drop-down menu.
+Click on it, enter the PIN you set earlier, and you’ll be up and running.
+The remote machine will open a remote access window, within which you will see your original computer’s desktop screen and be able to interact with it via the remote mouse and keyboard.
+You’ll also see options to perform tasks such as creating a new window, changing the size of the desktop, and sending a Print Screen command to copy the screen.
+You can access these options from the icon at the very top left of the remote access window: click it to open a drop-down menu.

-Another easy and free option is TeamViewer, though business use requires a paid license (from $660 a year).
+Another free and easy option is TeamViewer, though you can pay to add more devices (starting at $84 a year).
 First, download the app onto the computer you’ll want to connect to.
-Then open it and choose the option marked Installation to access this computer remotely (the other option is if you'd like to access the computer while somebody else is using it).
+Then open it and choose the option marked Installation to access this computer remotely (the other option is for accessing the computer while somebody else is using it).
 TeamViewer will guide you through the process of setting your computer up for unattended access, which basically involves giving it a name and a password.
 Your linked computers connect to each other through a TeamViewer account, which is free to set up and lets you see your devices wherever you sign in.

-Windows makes its built-in OneDrive available for macOS, Android, and iOS as well.
-Initially, OneDrive gives 5GB of free space for your files, and you can get more by paying extra.
-The cheapest upgrade level is $1.99 a month for 50GB of space, and it goes up from there.
+Windows makes its built-in OneDrive available for macOS, Android, and iOS.
+Initially, OneDrive gives 5GB of free space for your files, but you can get more by paying extra.
+The cheapest upgrade level is $1.99 a month for 100GB of space, and it goes up from there.

 Apple bakes iCloud into macOS and iOS and also offers a basic client for Windows (at the moment, no Android app is available).
 Users get 5GB of space for free, and upgrades start at $0.99 a month for 50GB of data.
-Recent updates to iCloud mean you can now use it to sync and back up any files you’d like.
+You can use iCloud to sync and back up any files you’d like.

 Dropbox saw the potential of file syncing before either Apple or Microsoft, and it offers client apps for all the major desktop and mobile platforms.
-You only get 2GB of space for free though.
-If you’re going to need more than that, then you need to fork out $9.99 a month or $99.99 a year.
+You only get 2GB of space for free, though.
+If you’re going to need more than that, you’ll need to fork over $11.99 a month or $120 a year.

-All of these services work in a very similar way: You install the clients on your computers, phones, and/or tablets, and then you choose which folders to sync up to the cloud.
+All of these services work in a similar way: You install them on your computers, phones, and/or tablets, and then you choose which folders to sync to the cloud.
 Make changes on your devices to instantly update the online copies of those files.
-Even on computers where you haven’t installed the apps, you can access your files through any web browser window.
+Even if you haven’t installed the apps on a computer, you’ll still be able to access your files through any web browser window.